aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 ```

 * Note the node was created with the `intent=apps` as we did state in the Provisioner configuration
-* Same applies to the Spot configuration.
-Note how the `karpenter.sh/capacity-type` label has been set to `spot`
+* Same applies to the On-demand configuration.
+Note how the `karpenter.sh/capacity-type` label has been set to `on-demand`
 * Karpenter AWS implementation will also add the Labels `topology.kubernetes.io` for `region` and `zone`.
 * Karpenter does support multiple Provisioners.
 Note how the `karpenter.sh/provisioner-name` uses the `default` as the Provisioner in charge of managing the instance lifecycle.